 - Pearson Test of English Academic (PTE Academic) with a minimum of 51 points in each element for the majority of undergraduate programmes and 67 points in each element for the majority of postgraduate programmes.

 How to Apply: Once students have applied and been offered a place on a for a full time eligible course, you will be sent an email containing a link to an online application form.
 This application process will open from the 1st of February 2017 onwards.
 The email will be sent to the email address listed on your course application to the University.
-The application form for the scholarship must be completed by the prospective student and not the agent.
+The application form for the opportunity must be completed by the prospective student and not the agent.